Now that you have an ArcGIS Server site running, let's take a quick tour to give you a feel for what's there.

 The nice thing about Manager is that you can run it from any computer that has an Internet connection.
 Later on, you'll learn how to make a remote desktop connection into your EC2 instance, but some administrative functions are exposed in Manager and don't require the hassle of remote desktop.

-- Log in to Manager using the primary site administrator you designated near the end of the wizard in Cloud Builder.
+- Log in to Manager using the site administrator credentials you designated in the Cloud Formation Template.

 There is a SampleWorldCities map service that you can preview by hovering over the thumbnail icon and clicking View.